Stanadyne 6.5 Electronic Injection Pump

 Stanadyne EFI injection pump, used from 1994 to 2004 in GM light duty pickups, delivery vans and in 1996 to 2004 model year Hummer turbo diesels.
 This injection pump can be used in naturally aspirated and turbo charged applications.

-Problems can include a bad injector pump and the Fuel Solenoid Driver module (FSD) that sits on the injector pump on a turbo diesel only.
-Stalling, hard starting, and hesitation are symptoms of a failing FSD module.
-This is a common problem.
+Problems can include a bad injector pump, the Fuel Solenoid Driver module (FSD) that sits on the injector pump on a turbo diesel only and the fuel shutoff solenoid (FSS).
+Not starting, stalling, hard starting, and hesitation are injection pump symptoms.

 Note: The PMD is the same thing as an FSD.
-First, check that the engine is getting uncontaminated fuel or for water in the system.
+First, check that the engine is getting uncontaminated fuel and there is no water in the system.
 P0251 & P0370 will usually set if the vehicle has run out of fuel.
-Just so you are aware (and others too) if water gets to the injectors, they will be destroyed.
+Just so you are aware if water gets to the injectors, they will be destroyed.
 There are several ways that water is blocked, so it is unlikely this will happen.
 If you do suspect water in the fuel use a *diesel fuel compatible* fuel dryer.

 My 97 turbo diesel wagon would stop running for no reason at very unexpected times.
 After checking the fuel lines, lift pump and changing the fuel filter, I took it to a GMC dealer to have them run a computer scan on it.
 The scan from the tech 2 came back with the codes P0251 and P1216 both indicating a bad injector pump.

-The codes being generated are generic OBDII codes that correspond to problems (on the 6.5L TD engine) that eventually will lead to the Injector Pump or the Pump Mounted Driver being replaced.
+The codes being generated are generic OBDII codes that correspond to problems (on the 6.5L TD engine) that eventually will lead to the Injector Pump, the Pump Mounted Driver or the fuel shutoff solenoid being replaced.
 You may not find them in the AMG Service Manual.

 p0251 (Injection Pump Fuel Metering Control) is the generic OBDII code that gets reported when the Stanadyne Injector pump can't read the optical sensor properly. p0370 (timing reference) is generally referring to the PMD or the electronics behind the optical sensor. p0251 will throw a "Check Engine" light. p0370 will not.
 Getting a p0251 will generally give you something else paired with it.